Skip to Main Content

 • Uses a camera through the urethra

-• Implants inserted to hold prostate tissue out of the way of the urethra
+• Prostatic urethral lift treatment implants inserted to hold prostate tissue out of the way of the urethra

 Rates of Irreversible Complications